-Las Vegas Divorce Attorneys
+Las Vegas Divorce Lawyer

-How to File for Divorce in Nevada
+How to File for Divorce in Las Vegas, NV

 Once the Complaint is filed, the Defendant has twenty (20) calendar days to file an Answer and Counterclaim.
 In this document, the Defendant will admit or deny the allegations contained in the Complaint.
 Moreover, the filing of the Answer triggers additional deadlines, as set forth in the Nevada Rules of Civil Procedure Rule 16.2, that is only applicable to Family Law Cases.